 Overview of study setup

-When you create a study in Reframer v2, you can use the set up process as a guide to plan and organize your qualitative research.
+When you create a study in Reframer, you can use the set up process as a guide to plan and organize your qualitative research.
 This will not only help you streamline the process of your research, but will also allow you to store the context of the study for your team's future reference.
 It also means you can apply metadata (such as research questions, segments, and tags) to your observations as you collect them, making analysis much easier later on.

 Create a study

-Study overview and background
+Study overview and creating sessions

-Setting up your study for success
+Set your study up for success